-Activity Time Description/Prompt Materials Mindset Message 10 min Play the mindset video, Believe in Yourself , https://youcubed.org/weeks/week-4-community-college/ Mindset Video day 2, Believe in Yourself Launch 20 min Introduce students to the Squares & More Squares pattern.
+Activity Time Description/Prompt Materials Mindset Message 10 min Play the mindset video.
+Mindset Video.
+Launch 20 min Introduce students to the Squares &amp; More Squares pattern.
 Ask students to think about how the pattern is growing.
-Squares & More Squares: How do you see the pattern growing?
+Squares &amp; More Squares: How do you see the pattern growing?
 Colored pencils or pens Explore 20 min Have groups work together as they explore this pattern.
 Encourage students to show off the growth across multiple representations.
 Remind students to highlight the connections across the representations using color, arrows, and words.
-Squares & More Squares: Making Conjectures Colored pencils or pens Graph paper Maths journals Pencils or pens Discuss 10 min Have students share their ways of seeing the pattern.
+Squares &amp; More Squares: Making Conjectures Colored pencils or pens Graph paper Maths journals Pencils or pens Discuss 10 min Have students share their ways of seeing the pattern.
 Invite students to share their conjectures.
-Debrief Mindset Message 5 min Ask students to reflect on the importance of believing in themselves.
-Ask for some volunteers to share a time when they believed in themselves during the activity or a time when they surprised themselves in what they could do during the activity!
+Debrief Mindset Message 5 min Debrief the mindset messages for this activity.